Guide to Siena, Italy

 On your second day, get out of the city and visit the countryside and towns of Chianti.
 You have good hikes, gravel roads for biking and walking, excellent wineries at which to taste wine, and blissfully quiet country roads that are great for driving.
 For alternative scenery, you could skip verdant Chianti and instead drive off into the dry, clay-filled hills of the Crete Senesi, focusing on places like Asciano, San Giovanni d’Asso, and Buonconvento.

-More time in Siena
+What to do with more time in Siena

 You might want to settle in for several days or even a week, because Siena is well-located for exploring other places in Tuscany.
 You can easily make the trip up to Florence, San Gimignano is nearby, the Maremma coast is never too far, and both Chianti and the Val d’Orcia are within easy reach.

 You’ll certainly want to have a car though to facilitate these day trips.
 See below for suggestions on places to visit from Siena.

 When to visit